 For many organisations, invention, ideas, and creativity are just not enough across services, business models, or processes.
 Innovation is critical to make a measurable impact while executing inventions and ideas.

+If you want to drive innovation in your organisation, it’s essential to cultivate innovative leadership characteristics among your team.
 Essentially, innovation revolves around ideally making mistakes in the right direction.

 Why is innovation important for an organisation?

 Innovative responses help to tackle specific issues in a business faster.
 If organisations approach innovation with an open mind, they can discover fresh possibilities to generate imaginative solutions that can dramatically improve their business output.